jgoggles/snf/src/content/19-05-18-jon-gray-swing.md

 Rockies manager Buddy Black should have politely instructed Jon to under no circumstances make any move whatsoever with his bat.
-But also don't make it obvious that he has no intention of swinging the bat, do not be too casual with his general demeanor up there.
-The Phillies must remain convinced that the Rockies would be so stupid to allow pitcher Jon Gray to swing at any pitch he deemed hittable.
-Opposing pitcher Cole Irvin should not feel total license to freely throw fastballs down the middle without fear of reprisal from even such a terrible hitter.
+But also don't make it obvious that he has no intention of moving the bat, do not be too casual with his general demeanor up there.
+The Phillies must remain convinced that the Rockies would be so stupid to allow pitcher Jon Gray to freely swing at any pitch he deemed hittable.
+Opposing pitcher Cole Irvin should not feel total license to throw fastballs down the middle without fear of reprisal from even such a terrible hitter.
 For some reason Major League pitchers tend to treat other pitchers with the same competitive respect as non-pitchers when they are hitting, maybe due to the fact they they themselves wish they were respected hitters when they hit.
-Either way, it's better for Jon to act totally normal and play the whole thing super cool.
+Either way, it's better for Jon to act totally normal and play the whole thing super cool, but not too super cool.

-The worst case scenario of not swinging is Jon strikes out on three called strikes and registers only a single out allowing more-than-competent-hitting Charlie Blackmon to try his hand with the bases loaded.
+The worst case scenario of not swinging is Jon strikes out on three called strikes and registers only a single out allowing good-at-hitting Charlie Blackmon to try his hand with the bases loaded.
 This hypothetical situation—two outs and three men on base—will produce about 0.75 runs on average prior to the end of the inning.
 Not as many as with one out, but still more than with three outs.